cmrfrd/SnakeSpace/README.md

 #SnakeSpace

-`SnakeSpace` is a module for building for composable namespace identifiers from [attribute chaining](https://en.wikipedia.org/wiki/Method_chaining) and args/kwargs
+`SnakeSpace` is a module for building for composable labeled namespaces from [attribute chaining](https://en.wikipedia.org/wiki/Method_chaining) and args/kwargs

 ### Examples and Behavior